MackenzieClarkson/Sorts-Searches/README.md

-Bin_Merge.cpp uses Merge sort to sort and array and searches using the binary search method.
+Bin_Merge.cpp uses Merge sort to sort an array and searches using the binary search method.